-4.3.4.2 Onset of filaments on jet surface
+4.3.4.2 Onset of filamentation on the jet surface

-Fig. 4.21 show photographs of filament evolution on the Hg jet surface as a function of time at 25 /mu s rate / frame, where the beam is 10 TP, 24 GeV and the magnetic field is 10 T. To obtain the vertical filaments velocity, the distance traveled by a fixed point on the jet surface is tracked over a given time period, where the maximally displaced surface position is picked for filament velocity measurement.
-The jet area that maximal energy is deposited becomes first generate the filaments and is followed by the area next to the maximal energy deposited area.
-The higher jet velocity occurs when the filaments is initially protruded out of the jet surface and then the jet velocity decays due to the magnetic damping and viscous damping.
-So, the velocity at steady state is collected to evaluate the relationship with the beam intensity and magnetic field.
-However, the observation after 10 ms tells that whole area near the maximal energy blows up regardless of the somewhat energy deposition difference.
+Fig. 4.27 show photographs of filament evolution on the Hg jet surface as a function of time at a 25 μ s frame rate, where the beam is 10 TP, 24 GeV and the magnetic field is 10 T. To obtain the vertical filaments velocity, the distance traveled by a fixed point on the jet surface is tracked over a given time period, where the maximally displaced surface position is picked for filament velocity measurements.
+The jet volume, where the maximal energy is deposited, results in the initial generation of the filaments.
+The higher jet velocity occurs when the filaments is initially protruded out of the jet surface and then the jet velocity decreases due to the magnetic damping and viscous damping.
+So, the velocity at steady state is obtained in order to evaluate the relationship with the beam intensity and magnetic field.

-4.3.4.3 filaments velocity with 14 GeV beam energy in magnetic field
+4.3.4.3 filaments velocity with 14 GeV beam in a magnetic field

-Fig. 4.22 shows the filament velocity as a function of 14 GeV beam intensity and magnetic field.
-The filament velocity increases proportionally to the beam intensity.
+Fig. 4.28 shows the filament velocity as a function of 14 GeV beam intensity and magnetic field.
+The filament velocity increases with the beam intensity.
 However, the magnetic field suppresses the filament velocity.
-At relatively low magnetic field up to 5 T, the jet and/or the charged beam is unstably fluctuating depending on the event condition at the moment.
-Thus, there are distributions over the result data points.
-However, the data points at larger than 10 T have more stable data points.
-The slope of connection of each data point has less fluctuation at higher field and decays more down at higher field.
-All velocity is less than 30 m/s regardless of the magnetic field and the filament velocity at 14 GeV, 20 TP, 10 T is ~ 13 m/s.
+At relatively low magnetic field of 5 T, the jet and/or the charged beam is fluctuating depending on the initial conditions at the time of experiment.
+Thus, there are distributions over the resulting data points.
+However, the data points for 10 and 15 T have less fluctuations.
+The slope of the data points at higher magnetic fields are less than that associated with lower magnetic field.
+All velocities are less than 30 m/s regardless of the magnetic field.
+The filament velocity at 14 GeV, 20 TP, 10 T is \sim 13 m/s.

-$\begin{array}{cccc} 4.3.4.4 & filaments \ velocity \ with \ 24 \ GeV \ beam \ energy \ in \ magnetic \ field \end{array}$
+4.3.4.4 filaments velocity with 24 GeV beam in a magnetic field

-Fig. 4.23 shows the filament velocity as a function of 24 GeV beam intensity and magnetic field.
-The filament velocity increases proportionally to the beam intensity.
-The slope of the proportional increase is $\sim 5 \times$ larger than that of 14 GeV beam energy, which indicates that unknown parameters such as beam spot size is affecting to the total energy since the beam kinetic energy ratio \sim 1.7.
+Fig. 4.29 shows the filament velocity as a function of 24 GeV beam intensity and magnetic field.
+The filament velocity increases with the beam intensity.
+The slope of the increase is $\sim 5 \times$ larger than that for the 14 GeV case, which indicates that unknown parameters such as beam spot size is affecting the energy deposition density since the ration of peak energy deposition is \sim 1.5 at 0 T assuming the beam spot sizes for 14 GeV and 24 GeV are \sim 1.6 mm RMS.
 However, the magnetic field suppresses the filament velocity.
-At relatively low magnetic field up to 5 T like 14 GeV cases, the jet and/or the charged beam is unstably fluctuating depending on the event condition at the moment.
-Thus, there are distributions over the result data points.
-All velocity is less than 130 m/s regardless of the magnetic field and the filament velocity at 24 GeV, 20 TP, 10 T is \sim 70 m/s.
+At relatively low magnetic field up to 5 T as in the 14 GeV case, the jet and/or the charged beam is unstably fluctuating depending on the event condition at the moment.
+Thus, there are distributions of the result data points.
+All velocities are less than 130 m/s regardless of the magnetic field and the filament velocity for the 24 GeV, 20 TP, 10 T case is \sim 70 m/s.